| |

 What is an overactive bladder?

 Overactive Bladder is a term used to describe a condition in which a person has lost some level of control over his bladder.
-Typical symptoms include: - Frequent urination (more than 8 times in a 24 hour period)
+Symptoms of overactive bladder include:

 - Waking up more than 2 times per night to urinate